-Dunadd Community Council are looking for an experienced person to fill the post of secretary.
+Dunadd Community Council are looking for a person to fill the post of secretary.
 We meet every second month on the final Tuesday and alternate between Glassary, Kilmartin & Ford church and Ford village hall.
 Meetings start at 7.30pm and last usually between 1 – 2 hours.

 The secretary would be responsible for the agenda; minutes